-SUDOERS(5) File Formats Manual SUDOERS(5) utmpx) file.
-By default, sudo stores the name of the invoking user. by default. .
-This flag is off visiblepw By default, sudo will refuse to run if the user must enter a password possible to disable echo on the terminal.
-If the visiblepw flag is set prompt for a password even when it would be visible on the screen possible to run things like "ssh somehost sudo ls" since by default, allocate a tty when running a command.
-This flag is off by default. , sudo willThis makes it ssh(1) does not Integers: closefrom Before it executes a command, sudo will close all open file descript standard input, standard output and standard error (ie: file descriptor closefrom option can be used to specify a different file descriptor a closing.
-The default is 3. ors 0-2).
-The command_timeout The maximum amount of time a command is allowed to run before See the Timeout_Spec section for a description of the timeout synta This setting is only supported by version 1.8.20 or higher. maxseq The maximum sequence number that will be substituted for the "% the I/O log file (see the iolog_dir description above for more inform the value substituted for "% {seq}" is in base 36, maxseq itself show in decimal.
-Values larger than 2176782336 (which corresponds to sequence number "ZZZZZZ") will be silently truncated to 217678236. nation).
-While Ild be expressed the base 36 Once the local sequence number reaches the value of maxseq , it wi zero, after which sudoers will truncate and re-use any existing I/O This setting is only supported by version 1.8.7 or higher. passwd_tries The number of tries a user gets to enter his/her password before su failure and exits.
-The default is 3. do logs the syslog_maxlen On many systems, syslog(3) has a relatively small log buffer.
-IETI states that syslog servers must support messages of at least 480 byt support messages up to 2048 bytes.
-By default, sudoers creates log 980 bytes which corresponds to the historic BSD syslog implement es and should g messages up to used a 1024 byte buffer to store the message, date, hostname and program name.
-To prevent syslog messages from being truncated, sudoers will split up log messages that are larger than syslog\maxlen bytes.
+command_timeout The maximum amount of time a command is allowed to run before it is terminated.
+See the Timeout_Spec section for a description of the timeout syntax.

+maxseq The maximum sequence number that will be substituted for the "% {seq}" escape in the I/O log file (see the iolog_dir description above for more information).
+While the value substituted for "% {seq}" is in base 36, maxseq itself should be expressed in decimal.
+Values larger than 2176782336 (which corresponds to the base 36 sequence number "ZZZZZZ") will be silently truncated to 2176782336.
+The default value is 2176782336.

+Once the local sequence number reaches the value of maxseq, it will "roll over" to zero, after which sudoers will truncate and re-use any existing I/O log path names.

+- passwd_tries The number of tries a user gets to enter his/her password before sudo logs the failure and exits.
+The default is 3. - syslog_maxlenOn many systems, syslog(3) has a relatively small log buffer.
+IETF RFC 5424 states that syslog servers must support messages of at least 480 bytes and should support messages up to 2048 bytes.
+By default, sudoers creates log messages up to 980 bytes which corresponds to the historic BSD syslog implementation which used a 1024 byte buffer to store the message, date, hostname and program name.
+To prevent syslog messages from being truncated, sudoers will split up log messages that are larger than syslog_maxlen bytes.
 When a message is split, additional parts will include the string "(command continued)" after the user name and before the continued command line arguments.